NaveenPradhaph/Medical-ChatBot-Using-LLM/README.md

     *The data for the model are multiple pdf's that are store in the folder named **data***
     >Important note the pdf's must be editable not scanned pdf

-    *run the following code to store the vectors in the Pinecone vector stores*
+    *run the following code only once to store the vectors in the Pinecone vector stores*

     ```bash
     python store_index.py